-For most companies, a localized website isn’t a “nice to have” for serving new and existing online customers—it’s a must.
+For most companies, a localized website is a must if they want to find new customers and retain existing ones.

 Why?
-It varies depending on industry vertical, existing global market share and other factors, but nearly every company has at least a few great reasons for translating their sites for domestic and global customers.
+It varies depending on industry, existing global market share, and other factors.
+But chances are there are at least a few great reasons to translate your website for multilingual and global customers.
 Here are 10:

 1. You want to expand your brand reach.

-Targeting global markets is a great way to sustain company growth, and localized websites are the best way to reach them.
-They’re key for drumming up brand awareness; educating potential customers, distributors, or partners about your brand and its offerings; and providing engaging customer experiences by serving new customers in their preferred languages.
+Targeting multilingual and global markets is a great way to sustain company growth, and localized websites are the best way to reach them.
+They’re key for:

 2. Your brand is gaining popularity abroad.

 Sometimes your reputation precedes you, and your brand takes off in a new market unexpectedly.
 If you discover unexpected overseas interest in your products or services, keep the momentum going by translating your website.
-This shows your appreciation for your new customer base, and gives them a platform to directly engage with your brand.
+A survey conducted by the European Commission found that 90% of Internet users in the EU always visit websites in their own language when given the choice.
+This highlights the importance of translating website content into multiple languages to reach a wider audience and gives consumers a platform to directly engage with your brand.

 3. You already do business abroad.